Thursday, 21 September 2023

 1. Thomas Salter bap.
 12 Aug 1753 at St Nicholas, Great Yarmouth

-2. Christiana Salter bap.
-28 Sep 1756 at St Nicholas, Great Yarmouth (given name on baptism was written and transcribed as Christian, however, Christiana has been used in the family and she married as Christina.)
+2. Christian Salter bap.
+28 Sep 1756 at St Nicholas, Great Yarmouth (given name on baptism was Christian.
+Maybe it was pronounced as Christie-Ann?
+Christiana has been used in the family and she married as Christina.)

 4. Esther Salter bap.
 10 May 1760 at the Yarmouth, Gaol Street, Old Meeting (Presbyterian).
 Buried 17 Dec 1764 in Yarmouth, Norfolk.